Xhelo99/Automated-Labeling-of-Ultrasonic-Sensor-Data-for-Pedestrian-Detection-in-Cars/README.md

 - **left_right/**:
   Data is organized by the detected direction of pedestrian entry or exit, based on video tracking.
-  - **left/**: Ultrasonic data captured when a person is detected entering or exiting from the left side.
+  - **entry_left_exit_left/**: Ultrasonic data captured when a person is entering left and exiting from the left side.
-  - **right/**: Ultrasonic data for right-side entry or exit.
+  - **entry_left_exit_right/**: Ultrasonic data captured when a person is entering left and exiting from the left right.
+  - **entry_right_exit_right/**: Ultrasonic data captured when a person is entering from the right and exiting from the right side.
-  - **person_detected/**: Sensor data as long as a person is detected.
+  - **entry_right_exit_left/**: Ultrasonic data captured when a person is entering from the right and exiting from the left side.

 - **movement/**:
   Data labeled according to pedestrian movement relative to the sensor.